espocrm/documentation/docs/development/view.md

 ```

+### setup

+Called internally on initialization.
+Put initialization logic here.
+Options passed by the parent view are available in `this.options`.

+### afterRender

+Called internally after render.
+Put manipulation with DOM here.

+### onRemove

+Called intenally on view removal.
+Reasonable for unsubscribing.

 ### createView

 Creates a child view.
 When we create a child view in the setup method, rendering of the view is held off until the child view is loaded (ready), the child view will be rendered along with the parent view.
 The first argument is a key name that can be used to access the view further (with `getView` method).
 The second argument is a view name.
 The method returns a promise that resolves to a view object.

 Arguments: